 So, do web server really makes a difference?
 On our speedy.site service we find many people declared that they couldn’t improve site performance even after switching to a fast server.

 I believe web server speed does matter.
 When you have a fast server it doesn’t mean your site will automatically do better in terms of performance.
-You will still be configuring your site caching and organize the assets in such a way that the page passes web vital tests + and loads a lot quicker.
+You will still be configuring your site caching and organizing the assets in such a way that the page passes web vital tests + and loads a lot quicker.
 Once you have configured the cache settings properly here comes the help of server response time and TTFB (Time To First Byte).
 Again server response time is something that doesn’t solely rely on the origin server but it does play a big role here.

 Better servers will have lesser server response time, whereas slow and cheap servers might struggle with response time and when requests overload.
 Faster response time means browsers will get quicker asset delivery and thus your site will be benefited from a smoother surfing experience.